Stock market today: Wall Street yo-yos to a mixed close as oil and bond markets raise the pressure

-September is on track to be the S&P 500 's worst month of the year as the stock market tries to absorb a recent leap by Treasury yields to heights unseen in more than a decade.
+September is on track to be the S&P 500's worst month of the year as the stock market tries to absorb a leap by Treasury yields to heights unseen in more than a decade.
 High yields mean bonds are paying more in interest, which makes investors less willing to pay high prices for stocks and other riskier investments.

-After more than a decade where the Federal Reserve would often cut rates in order to help the economy, still-high inflation is now discouraging the Fed from lowering rates quickly.
-It’s already raised its main interest rate to the highest level since 2001, and it indicated last week it will cut rates by less in 2024 than earlier expected.
+After more than a decade where the Federal Reserve would quickly cut rates in order to help the economy, still-high inflation is now discouraging the Fed from lowering rates.
+Its main interest rate is already at its highest level since 2001, and the Fed indicated last week it will cut rates in 2024 by less than earlier expected.

 Strategists at Bank of America say yields could keep rising.
 Even if the Fed is close to done with hiking its overnight interest rate, it could hold the rate there for a long time.